learnbymakingwales/learnbymakingwales.github.io/en/resource/design-challenge.md

 ### Running a (food truck) service simulation
 Building a simple model of a service allows teams to explore the ebbs, flows and interactions of a service.
-Simulating scenarios (e.g. bigger queues, bad weather, new competitors) and encouraging teams to do a desktop walkthrough create better conversations and understand of how things play out.
+Simulating scenarios (e.g. bigger queues, new competitors) helps teams understand of how things might play out and how to improve a service.

 ![a desktop model of a food truck service in a music festival, using lego, card and othe props to mock it up](/assets/images/desktop-walkthrough.jpeg)